DesertFoxHU/Matchmaker/README.md

 **Good to know:**<br>
 - The Matchmaker ignore the arena if that is not avaible
 - The elapsedSec will be set to 0 after found a match
-- The List<Player> in IArena will be the same after found a match
+- The List<Player> in IArena wont be removed, so you can make things with it
 - The Matchmaker dont know how many the max players, so you need to control it.
 - You need to write your own join & leave things.
 - After the match is ended, you need set back the arena.
 (Clearing the players, make avaible again)